-Artful Adventures offers specially designed online programs for groups of up to 30 kids and teens.
-Taught by trained Museum educators, these customizable, interactive, and age-appropriate programs last 1 hour and include close looking at objects from the collection paired with a guided art-making activity.
-All art materials will be provided by the MFA and mailed approximately 1 week in advance.
-Registration required at least three weeks in advance.
+Artful Adventures offers specially designed programs for groups of kids and teens.
+Taught by trained Museum educators, these customizable, interactive, and age-appropriate programs last 1.5 hours and include close looking at objects from the collection paired with a guided art-making activity.

 The ancient world is full of mystery and magic!
 Take a closer look at artworks from the Museum’s collection and discover some of the symbolism and meaning behind objects believed to have helpful qualities such as special powers or protection.
 Then create your own embossed metal amulet to wear on a necklace or bracelet, adding beads and other decorative elements to make it unique.

 Take a look at animals found in paintings and sculptures in the Museum’s collection.
 Learn some of the hidden meanings and symbols behind each while discovering how artists have used a variety of art mediums, textures, and colors to create each one.
 Then create a real or imaginary animal of your own using a wire form, Crayola Model Magic, and mixed media.

 Big and small, abstract and realistic—the MFA is filled with many different types of paintings from around the world and across time!
 Take a closer look at examples from the Museum’s collection, focusing on one of three categories during your online program: portraits, abstract paintings, or landscapes.
 Then create your own painting on canvas using some of the same tools and techniques.

 Learn about portrait and self-portrait paintings while thinking about what facial expressions, clothing, and background can communicate about a person’s life and personality.